saft-project/saft/SAFT Project Whitepaper.md

 # The SAFT Project: Toward a Compliant Token Sale Framework
 ###### October 2, 2017

->Juan Batiz-Benet
+Juan Batiz-Benet
->Jesse Clayburgh
+Jesse Clayburgh
->Marco Santori
+Marco Santori

->**Abstract:** Blockchain protocol tokens, or simply “tokens” are digital assets used in connection with decentralized services, applications, and communities (collectively, “token networks”).
+**Abstract:** Blockchain protocol tokens, or simply “tokens” are digital assets used in connection with decentralized services, applications, and communities (collectively, “token networks”).
 As of this writing, dozens of such networks are in use world-wide, with many more in development.
 Bitcoin and Ethereum are the most notable examples.
 Token networks may bring about positive paradigm shifts to computing, finance, law, government, and more.
 Tokens leverage computation and cryptography to represent consumptive goods (known as “utility tokens”) or replacements for traditional investments (known as “securities tokens”).

->
->The public token sale, colloquially known as an “Initial Coin Offering,” is a powerful new tool for creating decentralized communities, kickstarting network effects, incentivizing participants, providing faster liquidity to investors, and forming capital for creators.
+The public token sale, colloquially known as an “Initial Coin Offering,” is a powerful new tool for creating decentralized communities, kickstarting network effects, incentivizing participants, providing faster liquidity to investors, and forming capital for creators.
 In these sales, network creators sell an amount of the network’s tokens at a discount to users, investors, or both.
 Some token sales take place when or after the token network is launched, as a means to disseminate some fraction of the token supply to early users.
 Other token sales happen long before the token network has genuine functionality; so-called “direct token pre-sales” are sold at greater discounts with the goal of financing the development of the network and its launch.

->
->Purchasers in these direct presales tend to expect profit predominantly from the seller’s efforts to create functionality in the token.
+Purchasers in these direct presales tend to expect profit predominantly from the seller’s efforts to create functionality in the token.
 As such, these sellers may unintentionally be selling securities, and may have failed to comply with several U.S. laws.

->
->We propose a path toward a new, compliant framework called the Simple Agreement for Future Tokens, or “SAFT”.
+We propose a path toward a new, compliant framework called the Simple Agreement for Future Tokens, or “SAFT”.
 Together with the publication of this paper, we launch the SAFT Project—a forum for discussion and development of the SAFT framework.

->
->The SAFT is an investment contract.
+The SAFT is an investment contract.
 A SAFT transaction contemplates an initial sale of a SAFT by developers to accredited investors.
 The SAFT obligates investors to immediately fund the developers.
 In exchange, the developers use the funds to develop genuinely functional network, with genuinely functional utility tokens, and then deliver those tokens to the investors once functional.
 The investors may then resell the tokens to the public, presumably for a profit, and so may the developers.

->The SAFT is a security.
+The SAFT is a security.
 It demands compliance with the securities laws.
 The resulting tokens, however, are already functional, and need not be securities under the Howey test.
 They are consumptive products and, as such, demand compliance with state and federal consumer protection laws.

->
->To be sure, public purchasers may still be profit-motivated when they buy a post-SAFT utility token.
+To be sure, public purchasers may still be profit-motivated when they buy a post-SAFT utility token.
 Unlike a pre-functional token, though, whose market value is determined predominantly by the efforts of the sellers in imbuing the tokens with functionality, a genuinely functional token's value is determined by a variety of market factors, the aggregate impact of which likely predominates the “efforts of others.”
 Sellers of already-functional tokens have likely already expended the “essential” managerial efforts that might otherwise satisfy the Howey test.

->
->Beyond the securities laws, the SAFT framework elegantly navigates the money services and tax laws, and addresses the significant policy concerns with the direct token presale alternative.
+Beyond the securities laws, the SAFT framework elegantly navigates the money services and tax laws, and addresses the significant policy concerns with the direct token presale alternative.

->
->A copy of a draft SAFT is attached to this whitepaper as Exhibit 1.
-The SAFT Project website is available at [www.saftproject.com].
+A copy of a draft SAFT is attached to this whitepaper as Exhibit 1.
+The SAFT Project website is available at [www.saftproject.com](saftproject.com).
 ----

 ### Table of Contents
 - Introduction to Token Sales
-> The Direct Token Presale
-> The Nonprofit Twist
 - U.S. Legal Concerns with the Direct Token Presale Model
-> The Federal Securities Laws
->> The Howey Test
->> Already-functional Utility Tokens Are Unlikely to Pass the Howey Test
->> Pre-functional Utility Token Sales Are More Likely to Pass the Howey Test
->> The SEC’s Position
-> The Federal Money Services Laws
-> The Federal Tax Laws
 - Policy Concerns with the Direct Token Presale Model
 - The SAFT
-> The SAFT Transaction
->> Step 1 in depth
->> Step 2 in depth
->> Step 3 in depth
->> Step 4 in depth
 - Policy Benefits of the SAFT
 - Limits of the SAFT Framework
 - The SAFT as a Project